ManOfFlash/DiskCacheControl/README.md

 # DiskCacheControl
-This is tiny console windows utility wth only one function: control disk onboard write cache
+This is tiny console windows utility with only one function: control disk onboard write cache